 There are various factors you will need to consider, such as where do you want to sell your products, how much will you sell them for, who are you selling them for.

 When creating a business plan, you will also want to consider finances.
-While cost of creating bath bombs are low, it is still important to have structure when selling them. calculate the cost of ingredients, mailing costs, production costs and man hours.
+While cost of creating bath bombs are low, it is still vitally important to know how much you are making from them.
+To do this, you’ll need to calculate the cost of ingredients, mailing costs, production costs and the cost of your time.
+Software like Craftybase Inventory + Bookkeeping software can do this for you instantly.

 Selling Your Bathbombs Products Online and In Person